 Why do we blame ourselves for our mental illness?

-Mental illness is just that, an illness, so why is it that the majority of us point the finger inwards at ourselves?
+Mental illness is just that, an illness, so why is it that the majority of us point the finger inward at ourselves?

 Those suffering from mental health issues often find themselves coming up with phrases like ‘If I weren’t so weak then maybe I could cope like everyone else’ or ‘If I weren’t so lazy then maybe my depression/anxiety/eating disorder would go away.’

 I’ve had several conversations with myself over the last few months along these same lines.
-I’ve criticised my inability to ‘just get over’ my own mental illness struggles and I’ve compared myself to others who are seemingly coping very well with life.
+I’ve criticised my inability to ‘just get over’ my mental illness struggles and I’ve compared myself to others who are seemingly coping very well with life.
 Why can’t I be like them?
 Why am I so useless that I can’t even function enough to do X-Y-Z?

 ‘Snap out of it You’re a big girl and need to learn to cope’ is the commonly used mantra of my life.
 But why is this the case?
 Is it just a design flaw in my system, is due to the stigma surrounding mental health or is there something more?